GabeScott/standard-works-vault/General Conference/2004 October - Closing Remarks.md

 # Closing Remarks

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2004 General Conference*

+>*I would hope that we might go to the house of the Lord a little more frequently.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/10/closing-remarks?lang=eng)